awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/client-devices-tutorial.md

 ## Step 3: Connect client devices<a name="connect-client-devices-tutorial"></a>

 Client devices can use the AWS IoT Device SDK to discover, connect, and communicate with a core device\.
+The client device must be an AWS IoT thing\.
+For more information, see [Create a thing object](https://docs.aws.amazon.com/iot/latest/developerguide/create-iot-resources.html#create-aws-thing) in the *AWS IoT Core Developer Guide*\.

 In this section, you install the [AWS IoT Device SDK v2 for Python](https://github.com/aws/aws-iot-device-sdk-python-v2) and run the Greengrass discovery sample application from the AWS IoT Device SDK\.

 **Note**
 The AWS IoT Device SDK is also available in other programming languages\.
 This tutorial uses the AWS IoT Device SDK v2 for Python, but you can explore the other SDKs for your use case\.
 For more information, see [AWS IoT Device SDKs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) in the *AWS IoT Core Developer Guide*\.